opendemocracynow/opendemocracynow.github.io/README.md

 **important notes on these variables:**
 - **layout**: should always be **post-hackathon**
 - **img**: the event's image should be placed in the "/img/hackathons" folder
+- **nextevent**: Can only be used **ONCE** within all events (will be displayed on homepage).
+If the variable doesn't exist or if nothing is specified, the homepage will display the most recent event.